lakelse/videos/01-install-cygwin-on-windows-youtube/README.md

 1) Download cygwin from https://cygwin.com/install.html

-2) Open 'File Explorer' and create a folder in your home directory called 'cygwin-installer'.
+2) Open 'File Explorer' and create a folder in your home directory (c:\Users\<username>) called 'cygwin-installer'.
 Next, move the cygwin install executable to the 'cygwin-installer' folder.

 3) Run the installer executable:
   - Using 'File Explorer', double click setup-x86 or setup-x86_64 as the case may be.
 For each section of the installer, do the following: